OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    `YYYY-MM-DD`; `perApur` uses `YYYY-MM`.
 6. **Close Period** (D-1199).
 Leave *Declare no deductions* unset unless the company is subject to D-1121.
+7. Confirm the company has an A1 certificate.
+Sending signs the payload;
+   the event form still shows the unsigned XML.
-7. Do **not** send tables and periodics in the same batch.
+8. Do **not** send tables and periodics in the same batch.
 Do not send D-1011 before D-1001 is accepted, nor D-1199 before D-1101 has a processing receipt.